msalaz03/ProjectClifford/README.md

 ```

 #### For Using RVIZ With Clifford
-In order to test our kinematic equations more efficiently we used RVIZ to visualize what is happening when there is a controller input. 'clifford_sim_1' contains a URDF file for the final version of Clifford, exported through SolidWorks URDF exporter.
+To test our kinematic equations more efficiently we used RVIZ to visualize what is happening when there is a controller input. 'clifford_sim_1' contains a URDF file for the final version of Clifford, exported through SolidWorks URDF exporter.
 The launch file within this directory only launches the URDF file into RVIZ and does not contain RobotStatePublisher by default.
-You can enable joint-state-publisher-gui by uncommenting the related lines within the launch file or can use additional launch file that waits for joy (controller input) and joint-state-publisher topic.
-The second directory relative to running RVIZ is 'teleop_controller' which creates topic for joint-state-publisher.
+You can enable joint-state-publisher-gui by uncommenting the related lines within the launch file or can use an additional launch file that waits for joy (controller input) and joint-state-publisher topic.
+The second directory relative to running RVIZ is 'teleop_controller' which creates a topic for joint-state-publisher.

 **NOTE:** This totally could have been organized into a single launch file but wasn't due to circumstances at the time.